SplashID Review 2024: Does This Service Tread Water?

 Digital legacy

-There’s no actual digital legacy feature listed within SplashID, but with the paid plan, you have the option to add trusted users and groups that have administrative access.
+There’s no actual digital legacy feature listed within SplashID, but with the paid plan, you can add trusted users and groups that have administrative access.
 There’s also a downloadable recovery kit with both free and paid plans.

 Making sure there’s a way for your loved ones to access the recovery kit in the event of your passing is another way to leave a digital heir.